-Medication (including herbal medication and vitamins) in pregnancy should ALWAYS be taken after discussion with a doctor and or pharmacist.
+Medication (including herbal medication and vitamins) in pregnancy should ALWAYS be checked a doctor and or pharmacist before taking.

 Classification of Medication